FIIT-TEAM8/team_documentation/docs/modules/Web server/application_overview.md

 ### Overview

+This is the default configuration used while developing the application or while running in production.

 | Variable Name | Default Value | Description |
 | ------------- | ------------- | ----------- |
 | REACT_APP_PORT  | `8080`  | Where the application can be reached _(sets for both backend and frontend)_ |